hollaex/hollaex-kit/README.md

   }
   ```

-  - _withdrawal_: When a user performs a withdrawal in his account.
+  - _withdrawal_: When user performs a withdrawal in his account.
 Status = pending or completed

   ```json
   {